 We were headed to Khao Lak, and we had no idea how long it would be because our driver didn’t speak English.
 On the map it looked like 90 minutes, but it ended up taking just an hour and 10 minutes.
 It was a relief to see lots of JW Marriott hotel signs, so I knew we were going in the right direction.
-Although we were tired from waking up before sunrise, we stayed awake most of the drive since there was some seriously good people-watching and of course crazy drivers.
+Although we were tired from waking up before sunrise, we stayed awake most of the drive since there were some seriously good people-watching and of course crazy drivers.
 My favorite was this fisherman cruising on his moped while texting.

 JW Marriott Khao Lak

 The JW Marriott Khao Lak is 83 kilometers (51 miles) north of Phuket airport.
 It’s a resort town that’s popular with Germans.
 On our way to the hotel I saw a bunch of Tsunami Emergency Route signs and a Tsunami Memorial Museum, so I knew something was up.
 Sure enough, I learned after doing some research that the 2004 Boxing Day tsunami devastated this place.
 Most of the coastal resorts were either heavily damaged or completely crushed, and more than 4,000 people died, including a grandson of the king.